BXP, Inc. Earnings Call Transcripts

 -

-Focus remains on premier office assets in major U.S. markets, with strong leasing, asset sales, and development progress.
-AI is driving demand and internal efficiencies, while capital allocation targets core CBD assets.
+Focus remains on premier workplaces in major U.S. markets, with strong leasing, asset sales, and development progress.
+AI is driving demand, especially in San Francisco, and is being integrated internally to reduce costs.
 343 Madison's financing and leasing are advancing as planned.

 Fiscal Year 2025